Where to Play

 Private lessons: Private lessons can be taken by anyone regardless of age or skill level.
 They are more expensive than lessons, but the one-on-one time spent with a coach can take a players game to the next level.
 There are also options to do semi-private lessons (two players and one coach - recommended especially for doubles pairs!)

-Prairie Badminton - athletes can work with provincial champions/national competitors Justin Friesen, Dale Kinley and/or Ryan Giesbrecht.
+Prairie Badminton - athletes can work with provincial champions/national competitors Justin Friesen, Kevin Barkman, Dale Kinley and/or Ryan Giesbrecht.

-Winnipeg Winter Club - athletes can work with national and provincial champion Thien Vo and Seniors and Masters National Champion Elliot Beals (must be a member to take private lessons).
+Winnipeg Winter Club - athletes can work with Seniors and Masters National Champion Elliot Beals (must be a member to take private lessons).

 Rady JCC - athletes can work with former Canada Winter Games alumni Dan Savard.